 Data analysis

 We used the framework method to analyse the data.
 This method applies a systematic approach to qualitative content analysis of data to identify similarities and differences, and relationships among factors, in our study about ageing well and gender.
 The framework method for analysis was selected as a pragmatic approach that facilitated our team of researchers working across international sites, and with varied backgrounds in the analysis process (Gale et al. 2013).
-The method facilitates working in several languages (sharing summaries rather than verbatim excerpts from interviews) and is seen as easier to apply than other qualitative methods for researchers without prior qualitative research experience.
+For example, the method facilitates working in several languages (sharing summaries rather than verbatim excerpts from interviews).
 We considered the framework method of analysis to be useful to connect and explore information from international participants.
 We used qualitative data management software NVivo (JJ, EA) and MAXQDA (SK).

 Three researchers (JJ, SK, EA) used the seven-phase process of framework analysis (Gale et al. 2013; Jull et al. 2017) with independent confirmation by a third reviewer (BH): 1) transcription; 2) familiarization with the interview by researchers; 3) generation of initial codes within each transcript; 4) development of a working analytical framework after coding the first few transcripts, and comparison of the labels among the researchers at the different sites (Canada, Austria, Sweden) to agree on the set of codes to use in the subsequent transcripts; 5) application of the analytical framework; 6) inserting data from the remaining transcripts into the framework (further confirmed or adjusted by a second reviewer, BH, to ensure consistency); and 7) interpretation of data so that the characteristics of and differences between the data are identified.
 We conducted two iterations of the data analysis, the first with the sample of three Canadian interviews, to ensure coding consistency and agreement on the common coding framework.
 After confirming consistency between the teams for coding with the first three Canadian interviews, each site team developed coded and anonymized data for their interviews in the common framework.
 The final step (step 7, interpretation of data) was then conducted collectively by the researchers with the pooled and anonymized data from all sites, and with the confirmation of all three qualitative researchers.
 Anonymized demographic data was collected from the three research sites (Canada, Austria, Sweden), entered into an Excel database, and used to look for differences between women’s and men’s answers and to describe the sample in table 1.
 The data analysis results were discussed and agreed upon by all authors.